-The results of the T-test regression model II variable X1.Z (Profitability * Dividend Policy) has a calculated T value of 0.041 smaller than the T table of 1.67722 and a significance value of 0.968 greater than 0.05.
+The results of the T-test regression model II variable X1.Z (Profitability * Dividend Policy) have a calculated T value of 0.041 smaller than the T table of 1.67722 and a significance value of 0.968 greater than 0.05.
 From these results it can be concluded that the moderating variable X1 * Z does not have a significant influence on the dependent variable, so the alternative hypothesis (H3) is rejected.
 Then the variable X2.Z (Stock return * Dividend Policy) has a calculated T value of 1.977 greater than the T table of 1.67722 and a significance value of 0.055 greater than 0.05.
 From these results it can be concluded that the variable X2 * Z does not have a significant influence on the dependent variable, so the alternative hypothesis (H4) is rejected.

 4. Conclusion